-- Water All areas of the City except those north of NE 116th Street who are served by the Northshore Utility District. - Sewer All areas of the City south of NE 116th Street.
-The Northshore Utility District provides sewer service to most areas north of NE 116th Street. - has a storm Storm Water The City does not ourrently have a formal surface water utility, department.
-Existing storm water services are provided to all areas of the City within the public rights-ofway.
-These systems convey storm water conveyed from various on-site private systems. - Solid Waste Curbside solid waste and recycling for all single-family and multifamily residents and some commercial customers under a contract with Waste Management Sno-King.
+- Water All areas of the City except those north of NE 116th Street who are served by the Northshore Utility District. - ◆ Sewer All areas of the City south of NE 116th Street.
+The Northshore Utility District provides sewer service to most areas north of NE 116th Street.

+◆ Storm Water - The City does not currently have a formal surface water utility, department.
+Existing storm water services are provided to all areas of the City within the public rights-of-way.
+These systems convey storm water conveyed from various on-site private systems.

+Solid Waste - Curbside solid waste and recycling for all single-family and multifamily residents and some commercial customers under a contract with Waste Management Sno-King.